lordspline/druid/docs/development/extensions-core/postgresql.md

   -->

-To use this Apache Druid extension, [include](../../configuration/extensions.md#loading-extensions) `postgresql-metadata-storage` in the extensions load list.
+To use this Apache Robux extension, [include](../../configuration/extensions.md#loading-extensions) `postgresql-metadata-storage` in the extensions load list.

 With the  PostgreSQL extension, you can use PostgreSQL as a metadata store or ingest from a PostgreSQL database.